Tuition and School Fees Refunds

 School budget sheet or computer printout

-Obtaining documented or collateral contact verification may cause harm or undue hardship(g) for the participant.
+Participant statement verification can be used when obtaining documented or collateral contact verification may cause harm or undue hardship(g) for the participant or when all of the following occur:

-Other attempts to obtain the verification have failed.
+Attempts to obtain the verification from an acceptable source are unsuccessful.
 This includes documented and collateral contact verification.

-The participant statement is not questionable(g).
+The participant’s statement is not questionable(g).

 Legal Authorities